Sungup/sungup.github.io/_posts/2019-12-24-Install-Grafana-and-Prometheus.md

 You can access `http://<grafana-server>:3000` from a web browser and login with `admin`/`admin` credential.
 At the first login, you have to change the password of the `admin` account.
-After logged, following pages appear as the home dashboard.
+After logged, following page will be appeared as the home dashboard.

 ![install-grafana-02]